AI4Finance-Foundation/ElegantRL/docs/source/helloworld/env.rst

 Environment: *env.py*
 =====================

-Our environment part is quite straightforward. env.py is constructed by a environment wrapper class and a helper function that is used inside the wrapper class.
+The environment part is straightforward.  env.py is constructed by an environment wrapper class and a helper function that is used inside the wrapper class.

 The environment wrapper class *PreprocessEnv* inherits *gym.wrapper*.
-It has an *init()* that takes an OpenAI gym environment and create things we need, a re-write of *reset()* and *step()* that make the return as we want.
+It has an *init()* that takes an gym environment (OpenAI style) and creates things we need, a re-write of *reset()* and *step()* that make the return as we want.

 Listed below, we include 5 different tasks (3 continuous, 2 discrete) in the helloworld setup.
 Feel free to modify the code and try more tasks using different environments.